A data-driven analysis of $500B valuation, $9B annual losses, and $1.4 trillion in infrastructure commitments

 WeWork at its peak in early 2019 was valued at $47 billion on $1.8 billion in revenue while losing approximately $2 billion.
 By mid-2019, as the company prepared for its ill-fated IPO, investors finally read the S-1 filing and the valuation collapsed to $8 billion within months.

 WeWork's defenders pointed to rapid revenue growth—from $886 million in 2017 to $1.8 billion in 2018, a 103% increase.
 OpenAI's defenders make similar arguments.
-The company's annualized revenue run rate reached $13 billion in 2025, up from approximately $1.6 billion in late 2023—more than 8x growth in 18 months.
+The company's ARR grew from $5.5 billion in 2024 to over $20 billion in 2025—an 82% year-over-year increase driven by 800 million weekly active users and 5 million paying business customers.

 But both growth rates obscure deteriorating unit economics and, more importantly, unsustainable liability structures.
 WeWork's revenue growth came from signing long-term leases and offering short-term memberships—a structural mismatch that meant each new customer increased long-term liabilities faster than short-term revenue.